Bugrabugra/Arduino/libraries/SevSeg/README.md

 Direct any questions or suggestions to deanreading@hotmail.com.
 If I have the time, I'm happy to help you get things working.

+#### Note on shift registers
+It's often preferred to drive seven segment displays through shift register chips, as that only uses ~3 micrcontroller pins instead of ~12 pins.
+This library does not support shift registers.
+However, there's a mostly-compatible branch that does support shift registers.
+See [bridystone's SevSegShift][5].

 ## Hardware